MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-state.md

 ## <a id="state-client"></a> Create a state client

-The `StateClient` object enables you to manage state data using the Bot Builder SDK for .NET.
+The `StateClient` object enables you to manage state data using the Bot Framework SDK for .NET.
 If you have access to a message that belongs to the same context in which you want to manage state data, you can create a state client by calling the `GetStateClient` method on the `Activity` object.

 [!code-csharp[Get State client](../includes/code/dotnet-state.cs#getStateClient1)]